LiningZheng/PSO_Clustering/README.md

 # PSO_Clustering
-This scalable clustering algorithm is based on particle swarm optimization is based on Spark.
+This scalable PSO-based (particle swarm optimization) clustering algorithm is implemented with Apache Spark.
 I refered to the K-Means implementation in Spark MLlib [1] and this paper [2].
 PSOClustering is consistent with the approach proposed in [2].
-However, PSOClustering2 evaluate individual particle solutions seperately and sequentially in an iterative way instead of creating keys like (Particle ID, centroid ID).
+However, PSOClustering2 evaluates individual particle solutions seperately and sequentially in an iterative way instead of creating keys like (Particle ID, centroid ID).

 [1] https://github.com/apache/spark/blob/master/mllib/src/main/scala/org/apache/spark/mllib/clustering/KMeans.scala